kuritka/weight_round_robin/README.md

 The example matrix was created by 1000x hitting the list of IP adresses with help of WRR.
-The IP at zero index (10.0.0.1) is used 291x on the zero position returned by DNS server.
+The IP at zero index (10.0.0.1) is used 289x on the first position returned by DNS server.
-Also 322x used used on the first position returned by DNS server.
+Also 298x used on the second position returned by DNS server.

 The address (10.3.0.1) has only 10% probability of to be chosen.
-It occurs only 97x (cca 10%) on the zero position while 514x on the last position.
+It occurs only 110x (cca 10%) on the zero position while 575x on the last position.

+The index was calculated 1000 times.
+When you add individual columns or rows, the result is always 1000, so everything is OK

 # WRR From Query To k8gb